DBMaestroDev/example-ado-pipelines/README.md

       ref: refs/tags/v1
 ```

 That `endpoint: dbmaestro-cicd` value must match the **name** of an actual GitHub service connection in this ADO project — it's a separate authorization from whatever connection is used for the source repo, even if that connection could technically also reach `DBMaestroDev/dbmaestro-cicd`.
-If no connection with that exact name exists (or it isn't authorized), both pipelines fail immediately with:
+If no connection with that exact name exists (or it isn't authorized), these pipelines fail immediately with:

 ```
 ERROR: Repository dbmaestro-cicd references endpoint dbmaestro-cicd which does not exist or is not authorized for use